 In many cases a loft conversion is considered permitted development so you won’t require planning permission.

 However, listed properties or those in conservation areas will require permission and local interpretation of the regulations can vary, so it’s worth clarifying with your local planning authority before you commence work.

 Kitchens sell houses so this is a good value-adding area to spend money.
-Rates People estimates a basic single-storey extension will cost around £10,000.
-And in most cases this type of home improvement falls under permitted development, so planning permission isn’t required.
+A basic single-storey extension will cost around £10,000 and in most cases this type of home improvement falls under permitted development, so planning permission isn’t required.